james-gould/PersonalBlog/all_collections/_posts/2025-30-04-Azure-Key-Vault-Emulator.md

 }
 ```

-It's **highly** recommended to check the execution environment at startup to prevent using the Azure Key Vault Emulator in production, which can be done like so:
+It's **highly** recommended to check the execution environment at startup to prevent using the Azure Key Vault Emulator in production, for example if you're using the `Client` library:

 ```cs
 var vaultUri = builder.Configuration.GetConnectionString("keyvault") ?? string.Empty;